yunhaixiang/yunhaimath/research.md

 - Ramification theory of varieties and sheaves,
 - Brauer groups and rational points on varieties,
 - Iwasawa theory and Euler systems,
-- Quantum groups, tensor categories, and diagram algebras,
+- Quantum groups and tensor categories

 and various other topics.